 Can You Work a Part-Time Job While on Workers’ Compensation?

 Pennsylvania law requires all employers to purchase workers’ compensation insurance to ensure that employees who are injured on the job will be compensated for lost time and medical expenses.

 There is no predetermined timeframe of illness and injury.
 Wage loss is determined based on the injury’s impact on your ability to perform your job and whether you suffer from a permanent disability or are partially disabled.

 In this way, the state attempts to award an amount that reflects an employee’s current medical bills, but also his or her future inability to earn the same income.

-However, the injuries of many employees are not this severe, leaving them only partially disabled.
+However, the injuries of many employees are not this severe, leaving them partially disabled.
 In these cases, an injured employee may be able to work part-time for the same employer or for another employer who offers lower-paying work that is within the range of tasks that the employee can complete.

 These individuals can continue to receive workers’ compensation benefits but must comply with specific limitations.
 If you were injured at work and are only able to work part-time, it is important to speak with an experienced workers’ compensation attorney who can ensure that you receive the compensation you deserve.

-About Pennsylvania Workers’ Compensation Benefits & Working
+Working in Pennsylvania While Receiving Workers’ Compensation Benefits

 When employees are injured on the job, they may be eligible to collect benefits through Pennsylvania’s workers’ compensation program.